Fiber is an important nutrient that keeps our digestive system running smoothly. Here are the top healthy High Fiber Foods for Babies and Toddlers.

 - Ensure kids drink enough water along with high fiber foods

-Add high fiber foods to the child’s diet gradually, increasing the quantity slowly.
+Add these high fiber foods for babies and toddlers to the child’s diet gradually, increasing the quantity slowly.
 When introducing a new food for babies, always follow the 3-day rule.
 Too much fiber can cause bloating or gas as well as abdominal pain.
 When buying a food that claims to be high fiber, read the label carefully.
 Fiber is listed under ‘Total Carbohydrates’ as ‘Dietary Fiber’.
 A truly high fiber food should have at least 3 grams fiber per serving.

 Please remember that the WHO recommends exclusive breastfeeding for the first six months, and there is no need of added fiber before that.
 If baby seems constipated during this time, it may help for the mother to eat some high fiber foods like prunes.